mattly/maxlib/README.markdown

 - mattly.gridboard.js
   > Turns coordinates into notes and notes into coordinates.
 Works similar to the keyboard aspect of stretta's "fourths" patch, but can display notes from external sources.

+- mattly.gridpages.js
+  > Manages several grids via one master one.

 - mattly.monome
   > Basic front-end for talking to a Monome.
 Uses an OSC prefix of /monome and looks for button presses.
 Send it messages via the inlet and the prefixing is taken care of for you.

+- mattly.ledgrid.js
+  > a someone misleadly-named grid controller. in addition to turning "x y 0" messages into "led x y 0", it can also take "x y blink 4" messages and cause that light to blink 4 times per second.

 - mattly.subgrid.js
   > Divide a large grid into smaller ones, then put it back together again.
 Designed for use with a monome but could be used in other contexts.